MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 -----------------------------------------

-Positional encoding: it takes care of the orders of words
+Positional encoding: it takes care of the orders of words.
+Its a preprocessing step that feed the write ordered sentences to the transformer.